How We Reduced Our Expenses by $18,790 Last Year

 Other Side Hustles

-Previously, I have made good money renting my place on Airbnb, renting out my garage, I did a medical trial for $4,050 once, recycled cans, bought things to resell and made thousands a month doing it, basically anything.
-If I could make money doing it, I did it.
+Previously, we made good money renting our place on Airbnb, renting out the garage, doing a medical trial for $4,050 once, recyclng cans, buying things to resell and make thousands a month doing it, basically anything.

 What are your plans for 2020/2021?
 How have you saved money reviewing your finances?